erinmurphy11/personal/src/content/projects/project-1/index.md

 <!-- ![Astro Sphere Lighthouse Score](/astro-sphere.jpg) -->

-This is the future home of my latest project/hobby/obsession, as I attempt to build a thriving aquaponics ecosystem in my NYC apartment (and grow some herbs in an overly-complicated-but-cool way)
+This is the future home of my latest project/hobby/obsession, as I attempt to build a thriving aquaponics ecosystem in my NYC apartment (and grow some herbs in an overly complicated way)

 <!-- ## 🚀 Deploy your own